 Pink noise and other sound options are also a feature of the Aroma-Snooze diffuser.
 Volume can be adjusted for day or night use.

 Cuing for Sleep with Relaxing Smells using Aromatherapy and Essential Oils

 Before we start, please note that babies under 3 months should not be exposed to essential oils.
 At this age it is best to limit all fragrances around baby, and just help them to get to know your smell (try to use fragrance free products).

-As your baby gets older though you can start with a drop of the Essential Oil and work up to the amount recommended.
-Essential Oils are a great addition to your household sleep routine through the use of a diffuser, massage or bathtime.
+As your baby gets older though you can start with a drop of the Essential Oil and work up to your preferred amount.
+Essential Oils are a great addition to your household sleep routine through the use of a diffuser, massage or bath time.
 Here is what to look for and how to use essential oils to promote calm and help your baby to sleep.

 - Essential Oils.
 We love blends that complimentary essential oils put together for a particular purpose such as calm or sleep.
 Always ensure that you use high quality essential oils.
 Certified organic is best!

 - Diffusers.
 The Aroma-Snooze and Aroma-Dream diffusers have really moved on from those of the past.
 These electric diffusers use no heat which means that they are safe and that the integrity of the oils are maintained.
 Oils can change when heated so we recommend an Ultrasonic cool mist diffuser such as these.
 These models also have the advantage of being Air purifiers and Humidifiers.

 - Massage: Essential Oils can also be used for massage.
 As these are very concentrated you will need to start with a drop added to 2 tablespoons of carrier oil such as fractionated coconut.
 As your baby gets older work up to 2-3 drops.